Language

 A rollover example

-Sometimes there are no overpayments at all because budgets are tight.
+Sometimes there are no overpayments because budgets are tight.

-When one mortgage finishes, its normal monthly payment rolls over to the other mortgage.
+When one mortgage finishes, its monthly payment can roll over to the other.

 What counts as “extra payments”